leighklotz/blatano/README.md

 Blatano is a mid-21st Century Modern inhabitant of the boundary between our physical and digital space.
-It knows only what it senses in the environment around it, and it recognizes fellow digital denizens by their trails, and shows you their names (as best can be rendered in our tongue), and a drawing.
+It knows only what it senses in the environment around it: it recognizes fellow digital denizens by their trails, and shows you their names, as best can be rendered in our tongue, and their digital portraits.

 Eschewing Dr. Seuss's "Thing 1, Thing 2" approach, Blatano uses a way of naming entities that distills all its knowledge down into a few bits of information, which it then further illustrates for us as a drawing and a few flickering bits of variations.
 Blatano also has a sense of location, and draws its view of the radio horizon along the bottom of the display.
-The drawings may not resemble you, your landscape, or your smart refrigerator, but rest if you see a name and robot drawing consistently associated with your presence, rest assured it is an accurate representation of how Blatano perceives you.
+The drawings may not resemble you, your landscape, or your smart refrigerator, but if you see a name and robot drawing consistently associated with your presence, rest assured it is an accurate representation of how Blatano perceives you.
 You may get a view into the sense of closeness or distance from Blatano as well.

-Since Blatano's electromagnetic vision is not as rich as ours, it sometimes confuses what we would recognize as two distinct entities, but Blatano simply cannot tell them apart.
+In Rich Gold's "Little Computer People," we are outside the computation, looking at the homunculus in the computer.
+With Blatano, the homunculus is looking at us.

 Blatano has a built-in set of criteria for deciding what is unique and what is variation, discarding the most random and keeping a few key